souffle-lang/souffle-lang.github.io/_posts/2019-08-13-ddisasm-paper.md

 layout: post
 ---

-A fast disassembler/binary translator for x86-binaries have been developed by GrammarTech and open-sourced under the GNU Affero General Public License v3.0.
+A fast disassembler/binary translator for x86-binaries has been developed by GrammarTech using Soufflé and open-sourced under the GNU Affero General Public License v3.0.
 The source code can be found on [github](https://github.com/GrammaTech/ddisasm).